Skip to content

 # Disable artwork

-podkit device set nano --no-artwork
+podkit device set -d nano --no-artwork

 # Reset to global defaults

-podkit device set classic --clear-quality --clear-artwork
+podkit device set -d classic --clear-quality --clear-artwork

 podkit device default